front-end-intermediate/2-react-Intro/readme.md

 The library responsible for this is called [Babel](https://babeljs.io/).
 It was installed by Create React App.
 An alternative to Babel is TypeScript.

-JSX requirements and features:
+## JSX requirements and features

+Examining `App.js` we note:

 1. `src={logo}` - JSX curly braces allow the use of JavaScript expressions
 2. `className="App-header"` - `class` is a reserved word in JavaScript so we use the JS alternative className
 3. `<Component />` xhtml style closing tags - every element in JSX needs to be closed

-4. everything in a component must be nested in a single tag - i.e. this is not allowed:
+Be aware that everything returned by a component must be nested in a single tag - i.e. this is not allowed:

 ```js
 function App() {